Retirement Investing Strategies and Articles

-Cyclical stocks are companies whose stock prices go up and down with the economy.
+Cyclical stocks are companies whose stock prices increase with the economy.

-The impact of these budgetary restrictions means that spending on products and services by consumers in some markets is cut back, reduced or simply avoided.
+The impact of these budgetary restrictions means that consumer spending on products and services in some markets is reduced or avoided.

-This would include spending on furniture, expensive clothing, meals out at restaurants, hotel stays, appliances, construction, air travel or new cars, just to name a few.
+This would include spending on furniture, expensive clothing, meals out at restaurants, hotel stays, appliances, construction, air travel, or new cars, to name a few.
 In good times, these markets thrive, but during inflationary periods, these sectors of the economy feel the pinch.

 cyclical stock, economic expansion, economic growth, cyclical industries

-The stocks of these companies are considered to be “cyclical”.
-Cyclical industry products are in demand when the economy does well, but fall out of favor when times are tough or household budgets are strained.
+The stocks of these companies are considered to be “cyclical.”
+Cyclical industry products are in demand when the economy does well but fall out of favor when times are tough, or household budgets are strained.
 It is easiest to think of products and services that are “needs” versus “wants.”
-The “wants” category is made up of cyclical industry products and cyclical stocks and the “needs” category would be non-cyclical stocks.
+The “wants” category comprises cyclical industry products and cyclical stocks; the “needs” category would be non-cyclical stocks.

-Think of purchases that might be a luxury when the budget is tight and you are probably thinking of a company with a cyclical stock.
+Think of purchases that might be a luxury when the budget is tight, and you probably think of a company with a cyclical stock.

 Many cyclical stocks are negatively impacted by consumers who find it necessary to reduce discretionary spending during downturns in the economy.